endqwerty/automationpractice/README.md

 A full list of configuration options are in the [nightwatch docs](https://nightwatchjs.org/gettingstarted/configuration/#nightwatch-json).

-### Local Execution

-A version of Chrome browser that is supported by the latest chromedriver is expected to be installed.
-For additional notes, check the [chromedriver docs](https://www.npmjs.com/package/chromedriver).

-For testing other versions of Chrome/Firefox utilize the command flags which [nightwatch provides](https://nightwatchjs.org/guide/running-tests/#command-line-options).
+For additional customization options utilize the command flags which [nightwatch provides](https://nightwatchjs.org/guide/running-tests/#command-line-options)

 ### Remote Execution

-Recognize that LOCATION is used as a value by the scripts.
+Recognize that the env var `LOCATION` is used as a value by the scripts.

 Remote execution requires the values `BROWSERSTACK_ACCESS_KEY` and `BROWSERSTACK_USERNAME` to be set.